HPAI-BSC/chromoplexy_analysis/README.md

         3. Generates the sample in terms of subgraphs of this patient.
             (dict\[sub_graph\] = number of sub_graphs of this type)
         4. Add to the general list the new subgraphs.
-    Generates a list of the most common patterns for all the patients.
+    Generates a list of the most common patterns for all the patients. (done)

-- Find a way to codify the patterns in order to use them as features.
+- Find a way to codify the patterns in order to use them as features.(done)
-- Add to the graphs the edge weight as the number of repeated edges over the selected two vertex.
+- Add to the graphs the edge weight as the number of repeated edges over the selected two vertex.(done)
 - Find a chronotripsis criteria.
 - Make some histograms of the weights of the vertex depending on the max_distance given. (done)
 - Study the concept of chromotripsis and find a way to relate it with the max distance.